The Department of Asian Languages and Cultures (ALC) offers a graduate program in Asian Languages and Cultures, Chinese and Japanese.

 |Fall term admission, no funding||May 1||April 15|

 Please upload documents in PDF format.
 All correspondence must be in English.
-Please note that if possible it is best to upload all your documents at once.
+Please note that if possible, it is best to upload all your documents at once.
 Once you submit your application, you will not be able to upload additional materials, only edit the materials that you have already uploaded.

 Included in the online application is the departmental supplemental application.
 Please indicate your degree option when filling out the supplemental application.

 2. Reasons for Graduate Study or Statement of Purpose.
 Please upload (PDF document preferred) your statement of purpose to your online application.
-Please click here for additional guidelines and suggestions on your statement of purpose.

 3. Letters of Recommendation.
 Letters should be written in English by people qualified to judge the applicant's academic ability.
 There are no special forms for this.
 It will be the applicant’s responsibility to contact recommenders and ask them to submit the letters online at the Graduate School application website.